mmariani/jdocman/tutorial/TUTORIAL.md

 Every JavaScript developer should be familiar with the concept of [callback](http://en.wikipedia.org/wiki/Callback_(computer_programming)#JavaScript).

-While callbacks are enough for simple asynchronous tasks, nesting too many of them can often lead to code that is hard to maintain and debug.
+While callbacks are enough for simple asynchronous jobs, nesting too many of them can often lead to code that is hard to maintain and debug.
 Error handling and progress notifications become especially tricky to implement.

 To avoid this so-called [callback hell](http://ianbishop.github.io/blog/2013/01/13/escape-from-callback-hell/)